e-puck2/Create_Eclipse_e-puck2/Mac/ReadMe.txt

 ————-Contents		<- Folder
 —————-Eclipse		<- Folder
-——————-plugins		<- Folder made by Eclipse containing its plugins ———-Tools		<- Folder containing gcc-none-aebi toolchain ———-Workspace		<- Folder containing the Eclipse Parameters -ReadMe.txt		<- ReadMe containing the how to use for the final user
+——————-plugins		<- Folder made by Eclipse containing its plugins ———-Tools		<- Folder containing gcc-none-eabi toolchain ———-Workspace		<- Folder containing the Eclipse Parameters -ReadMe.txt		<- ReadMe containing the how to use for the final user